VaishakSCEM543/smart-public-distribution-system/README.md

 # Smart Public Distribution System (Smart PDS)

 An **end-to-end IoT-based Public Distribution System** designed to ensure **transparent, secure, and accurate delivery of subsidized food grains**, addressing leakage, fraud, and inefficiencies in India’s traditional PDS.

 ---

 ## 📌 Problem Background

 India’s Public Distribution System (PDS) plays a critical role in food security, yet it faces major challenges such as:

 - Large-scale **leakage of subsidized grains**
-- **Manual dependency** and human intervention
+- High **manual dependency** and human intervention
 - Inaccurate ration delivery
 - Long queues and authentication failures
 - Lack of real-time transparency and accountability

-These issues result in financial loss to the government and denial of rightful benefits to citizens.
+These issues result in financial loss to the government and denial of rightful benefits to deserving citizens.

 ---

 ## 💡 Proposed Solution

-**Smart PDS** is a **cyber-physical system** that combines:
+**Smart PDS** is a **cyber-physical system** that integrates:

 - Automated ration dispensing hardware
 - Secure user authentication
 - Cloud-based data logging
 - Role-based web interfaces

-to **technically prevent leakage**, rather than merely detecting it after occurrence.
+to **prevent leakage at the system level**, rather than detecting it after occurrence.

 ---

 ## 🧠 System Overview

-The system is built as a **four-layer architecture**:
+The system follows a **four-layer architecture**:

 ### 1️⃣ Hardware Layer
 - ESP32-based control unit